 Peer-to-peer

-Comparatively, with peer-to-peer connections, clients are linked together directly, over the shortest available network path.
+In comparison with peer-to-peer connections, clients are linked together directly, over the shortest available network path.
 This setup results in lower latency for the network transfer compared to a client-server architecture.
-It has to be noted, however, that in order for setting up a peer-to-peer connection, a management server is still necessary for the clients to find each other and start the connection.
+It has to be noted, however, that in order to set up a peer-to-peer connection, a management server is still necessary for the clients to find each other and start the connection.
 After the connection setup, the data is exchanged directly, without passing the server.
 This paradigm benefits remote support applications because they are inherently data-intense due to the constant amount of data transfer of audio and video streaming.

 One peer-to-peer technology that has emerged over the past few years is Web Real-Time Communication (WebRTC).
 It enables web browsers and mobile applications to share peer-to-peer connections without the installation of additional software or plugins.
-This offers a substantial advantage to web developers, who are now able to implement real-time communication applications like video chats for web browsers with the use of a JavaScript API, without any special knowledge about telecommunication technology.
+This offers a substantial advantage to web developers, who are now able to implement real-time communication applications such as video chats for web browsers using aJavaScript API.
+Special knowledge about telecommunication technology is not required.

 Vision enhancing technologies

-As indicated in chapter 2.2.2. above, overlay indicators can significantly improve the usefulness of a remote support application.
+As already indicated in chapter 2.2.2., overlay indicators can significantly improve the usefulness of a remote support application.
 To implement this functionality, a vision technology like Augmented Reality or mixed reality could be used.
-The characteristics of these two technologies will be examined in the following.
+The characteristics of these two technologies are discussed in the following chapters

 Augmented Reality